Overview

 - The decreasing influence of (some) chaebols (conglomerates), the Korean government’s promotion of SMEs, and the government’s interest in seeking anti-monopolistic and more diversified JVs;

-- Koreans prefer to maintain local control, regardless of percentage invested by foreign entities; and
+- Koreans prefer to maintain local control, regardless of the percentage invested by foreign entities; and

-- Management control should be evaluated on three levels: 1) shareholder equity; 2) representation on the board of directors; and 3) active management (representative director and subordinate management).
-Legally, Korean board meetings require the physical presence of all JV members, as well as a quorum of the directors.
-If a foreign investor intends to exercise day-to-day management of an operation, a representative director who resides in Korea must be appointed.
+- Management control should be evaluated on three levels: 1) shareholder equity, 2) representation on the board of directors, and 3) active management (representative director and subordinate management).
+Legally, Korean board meetings require the physical presence of all JV members, and a quorum of the directors.
+A representative director who resides in Korea must be appointed if a foreign investor intends to exercise day-to-day management of an operation.
 The director requires the support of and access to key functional areas of the company to manage in accordance with the foreign investor’s wishes.

 Contractual Agreements in Korea

 - A contract represents the “current understanding” of a deal.
-It is the beginning, rather than the end, to a negotiation.
+It is the beginning, rather than the end, of a negotiation.

 - Any change in the circumstances surrounding the contract (omissions, invalid issues, new leadership, non-existent issues) may cause problems to arise.